1minds3t/omnipkg/README.md

 ## 🌟 Coming Soon

 *   **Time Machine Technology for Legacy Packages**: Install ancient packages with historically accurate build tools and dependencies that are 100% proven to work in any environment.
-*   **Concurrent 3x Python & Package Versions Running in Single Script, Single Environment**: Already proven it works locally, creating CI and a demo for it soon!
+*   **Concurrent 3x Python & Package Versions Running in Single Script, Single Environment**: I've proven it works locally and am creating a demo and CI.
 *   **Ensuring Python-Interpreter Hotswaps Work Flawlessly In CI/CD**: Improving code so that CI can consistently execute mid-script interpreter hot-swapping without issues.

 ---